bos/stanford-cs240h/www/labs/lab2.md

 ## Command line application

 Your submission must come in the form of a command line application.

+### Starting up

-The application must behave as follows:
+At startup time, the application must behave as follows:

 * Read a file (whose name will be supplied on the command line) in the format used by the sample `rects.txt` file that we have supplied.